-Except Shining Knight had been so outclassed, maybe he had not thought it was necessary.
+Except Shining Knight had been so outclassed, maybe Zoro had not thought whatever he used was necessary?

-Hmm, and from what he knew of that golden armour, enchanted by Merlin himself, then magic should not have been able to beat it so easily.
+Hmm, and from what he knew of that golden armour, enchanted by Merlin himself, then magical attacks should not have beaten it so easily.
 At least not without releasing the sort of power he would expect Kent Nelson to detect, and warn the League about.
 Unless it was not magic at all.
 Something his gut agreed with.

-So it was brand new then, from whatever world those pirates had been stolen from.
+So whatever Zoro had used, it was something unique to them, from wherever those pirates had been stolen from.

-Because landing on Earth had certainly not been their choice.
+Because appearing on Earth had clearly not been their choice.
 Especially as they had visibly been weakened by the process; similar to how the Justice League had been when they had traveled back to the past.
-Except in this new timeline, their arrival had been unsafe, and it had cost them a man they loved, and in the process their sanity.
+Except in this new timeline their arrival had been unsafe, and it had cost them a man they had loved, and along with him their sanity.

 Something Superman could understand a little, having heard Lois' story of how she had travelled to an alternate world where her death had hardened his own other-self into a tyrant.
 How he had ruled over Metropolis with Luthor as his partner.
 The pirates had taken it to another extreme in their madness and grief, to the point they were unrecognizable.
 What would Luffy have even said if he had seen them?

 Were the powers they had used solely because of their grief?
-Forbidden techniques, or driven by their pain?
+Forbidden techniques, or created from their pain?
 Or could the pirates in the timeline they were trying to save, be able to do the same sort of harm to him?